HyperEye/wiiu-screenshot-uploader/README.md

 It is often necessary that the "Rename" field be used due to screenshots from some games having a common name.
 The application will not overwrite an existing screenshot.

+Some games do not allow you to take a screenshot.
+If you attempt to take a screenshot while playing one of these games you will see a message indicating that there are no available files to select.